 Challenges will be set for students to overcome design problems utilising the student's ideas, expectations, knowledge and design skills.
 CSHS Technologies Learning Area is adept at technology so students can confidently follow their own path of design knowing the faculty has the expertise to reach their goals.

 Students will have access to:

 - Numerous CAD Software Packages

 - 3D Printers

 - Laser Cutters

-- Digital Plotters

 - Vinyl Cutters

 - Microcontrollers

-- Rendering and ray tracing
+- Rendering

 - Industry standard Architecture and Structural software

 - Various other industry standard equipment